-The RFA according to its enabling Act, the Road Fund Administration Act (Act 18 of 1999), under Section 18 (1)(b) and Government Notice 4677 of March 2011, is authorised to collect Cross Border Charges (or Entry Fees) from every foreign-registered vehicle (from motor cycles to heavy vehicles), including Mass Distance Charges (or Travelling Distance Charges) on all foreign-registered vehicles weighing above 3,500kg utilising Namibia's roads temporarily.
+The RFA is authorised to collect Cross Border Charges (or Entry Fees) from every foreign-registered vehicle (from motor cycles to heavy vehicles), including Mass Distance Charges (or Travelling Distance Charges) on all foreign-registered vehicles weighing above 3,500kg utilising Namibia’s roads temporarily.

 The RFA collects the Cross-Border Charges (CBC) and Mass Distance Charges (MDC) at its offices located at Namibian Border Posts.
-Upon entering Namibia by road, owners and operators of foreign-registered vehicles should visit the RFA office at the respective Namibian's Border Post to complete the required forms, pay the mandatory amount(s) due and obtain the accompanying permit(s), to comply with these requirements.
-Officials of the RFA in uniform at the Namibian Border Posts will ensure and verify that each and every foreign-registered vehicle adheres to and pays a CBC and/or an MDC (whichever is applicable.
+Upon entering Namibia by road, owners/operators of foreign-registered vehicles should visit the RFA office at the respective Namibian Border Post to complete the required forms, pay the mandatory amount(s) due and obtain the accompanying permit(s), to comply with these requirements.
+Officials of the RFA at the Namibian Border Posts will ensure and verify that all foreign-registered vehicles adhere to and pay a CBC and/or an MDC (as applicable).

-The RFA has CBC offices at the following Namibian Border Posts or nearest town (Click Here for RFA Footprint Map)
+The RFA has CBC offices at the following Namibian Border Posts or nearest towns:

-Each and every foreign-registered vehicle entering Namibia should pay a CBC or entry fee and obtain the corresponding permit (and tax invoice) at an RFA office at Namibia's border posts.
-Please see the rates for the different vehicle types in Table A.
+All foreign-registered vehicles entering Namibia should pay a CBC or entry fee and obtain the corresponding permit (and tax invoice) at the RFA office at Namibia’s border posts.

-All foreign-registered vehicles, trailers and semi-trailers with a carrying capacity of above 3,500kg are obliged to complete an application form, pay an MDC in order to obtain an MDC permit.
-The MDC permit is based on the distance the vehicle would travel with Namibia.
+All foreign-registered vehicles, trailers and semi-trailers with a carrying capacity of above 3,500kg are obliged to complete an application form and pay an MDC in order to obtain an MDC permit.
+The MDC permit is based on the distance the vehicle would travel within Namibia.
 Owners/operators are obliged to declare the odometer reading of the vehicle(s) when entering Namibia and when leaving the country.

 Owners/Operators of especially heavy foreign-registered vehicles who undertake trips to Namibia on a regular basis are advised to do their payments by Electronic Fund Transfers (EFTs).
 MDCs should be paid directly into the RFA’s bank account, via bank guaranteed cheque deposits and/or Electronic Fund Transfers.
 The RFA’s banking details are: